PEDIATRIC CARE

 But when children grow tall quickly, small postural deviations become more noticeable.
 A slouch, twist, lean, or recurring ache that was easy to miss at age 10 becomes harder to ignore at 15 or 16.

-Early intervention can identify and correct mechanical strain before it becomes the adult pattern of stiffness, tension, and collapse.
+Early intervention identifies and corrects mechanical strain before it becomes the adult pattern of stiffness, tension, and collapse.

 The goal is not a child who constantly thinks about standing straight.